 - without the authority of a medical officer or health centre manager or unless section 79 (3) applies, uses any drug or consumes any alcohol (whether inside or outside a prison) or

-(aa) smokes tobacco or any other substance inside a prison or
+(aa) smokes tobacco or any other substance, or vapes within the meaning of section 2 of the Smokefree Environments and Regulated Products Act 1990, inside a prison or

 - having been required under section 124 to submit to a prescribed procedure

 - refuses to comply with the requirement or